Classical and consecutive pattern avoidance in rooted forests: Forest-Wilf equivalences

 We have an analogous lemma for antishuffles:

 \begin{lemma} Applying the antishuffle to a special vertex $v$ preserves the set of special vertices of $F$.
 Moreover, any vertex $u\in F$ that is not special retains its original label. \end{lemma}

-\begin{proof} Note that the affected labels are at least $y$ but at most the original label of $v$.
-For the second statement, we can again assume $u$ lies in the subtree rooted at $v$.
-Then for $u$ to not be special, its label must be less than $y$.
-But then its label is not affected, showing the second statement.

-And for the first statement, we only need to consider vertices $u$ in the subtree rooted at $v$.
-Suppose first that $u$ is special before the antishuffle.
-If the original label of $u$ was less than $y$, then the label of each vertex in the sequence establishing $u$ is special is preserved, so $u$ remains special.
-If the original label of $u$ is at least $y$, then so is the new label of $u$, so $u$ is also special after the antishuffle.
+\begin{proof} Similarly to the proof of \cref{lem:shuffle}, the second statement only entails checking vertices $u$ in the subtree rooted at $v$, and one can show directly that special vertices remain special.

-Finally, suppose $u$ is not special before the antishuffle, but is special after the antishuffle.
+Our proof of the remaining half of the first statement is slightly different from the analogous part of our proof of \cref{lem:shuffle}.
+Suppose $u$ is not special before the antishuffle, but is special after the antishuffle.
 As noted above, the label of $u$ is preserved.
 Suppose the sequence $u_1,\dots,u_{k-2},u$ of vertices establishes that $u$ is special after the antishuffle, so for some $1\le i\le k-2$, the label of $u_i$ changed during the antishuffle.
 Then, $u_i$ is a strict ancestor of $u$, and it must have been special before the antishuffle, so also special after the antishuffle.
 We then consider the sequence of vertices $u_1',\dots,u_{k-2}',u_i$ establishing that $u_i$ is special after the antishuffle.
 If the labels of each of $u_1',\dots,u_{k-2}'$ is preserved, then the sequence $u_1',\dots,u_{k-2}',u$ establishes that $u$ is special before the antishuffle, a contradiction.
 Thus, at least one of the vertices among $u_1',\dots,u_{k-2}'$ had its label change.
 We may iterate this process indefinitely, but since the forest is finite, this is a contradiction.
 Therefore, if $u$ is special after the antishuffle, then it must have been special before the antishuffle as well. \end{proof}

 Fix $n\ge 1$.
 We now define maps $\alpha,\beta\colon F_n\to F_n$, which we view as fixing the vertices of $F$ but permuting its labels (as was the case with shuffles and antishuffles). \begin{definition} The map $\alpha\colon F_n\to F_n$ is defined as follows: given $F\in F_n$, we perform a breadth-first search on the vertices of $F$, in reverse order, so that we end with the roots of the trees comprising $F$.
 If the vertex under consideration is special, then shuffle that vertex; otherwise, continue.
 The resulting labeled forest is $\alpha(F)$.